Residues of a tropical zeta function for convex domains: Complex, symplectic, and tropical geometry

+This identity is valid between critical times, and it has higher-dimensional analogues.\footnote{In some conventions an additional factor of \(2\pi\) appears.
+This depends only on the normalization of symplectic area.
+The formula first appears in \cite{Shkolnikov17Theis}, and the singular case is treated in detail in \cite{MikhalkinShkolnikov2023WaveFrontsCaustics}.}

-A time is called critical, if the combinatorics of $\Omega_t,$ encoded by the dual fan, changes at it.
-The set of critical times has at most one accumulation point -- $0$.
-Moreover, the only kind of event happening at at a critical time is a blow-down (algebro-geometric, i.e. erasing of a ray in the fan) resulting in a smooth point of the toric surface.
-Let's see how the equation above can be used to derive one of the fundamental properties of wave fronts. \begin{proposition} Let $P_\Omega(t)$ denote the lattice surface volume (Definitions \ref{def:surfacevolume} and\ref{def:wfsurfacevolume}) of $\Omega_t,$ then $\frac{d}{dt}\operatorname{Vol}(\Omega_t)=-P_\Omega(t).$ \end{proposition}
+A time is called critical if the combinatorics of \(\Omega_t\), equivalently the dual fan, changes at that time.
+The set of critical times has at most one accumulation point, namely \(0\).
+At a critical time the event is a blow-down: a ray is erased from the fan, and the resulting point of the toric surface is smooth.
+The canonical evolution equation gives a quick derivation of the basic surface-volume identity for tropical wave fronts.